-My thought was this: if I can upgrade the locomotive to PS3.0, then I can jumper the PS3.0 board to DCC operation, disconnect the original rail power/communication wiring, and re-connect the rail power/communication wiring to the DCC outputs of a CVP Airwire CONVRTR-60X receiver (CONVRTR Users Guide).
+My thought was this: if I can upgrade the locomotive to PS3.0, then I can take the following steps.
+Jumper the PS3.0 board to DCC operation, disconnect the original rail power/communication wiring, and re-connect the rail power/communication wiring to the DCC outputs of a CVP Airwire CONVRTR-60X receiver (CONVRTR Users Guide).
 Easy, right?
 Not so fast.

 Here is a diagram of the locomotive wiring harness from the MTH PS3.0 Upgrade Manual with my annotations.

-Since I wouldn’t be sending track power to the tender, I cut the Ground Lead and Pickup Roller Leads wires and re-purposed them by connecting these harness wires to the Constant Voltage Unit, which is a heat-shrink blob whose input leads were cut from their original chassis connections (see Figure 5 again).
+Since I wouldn’t be sending track power to the tender, I cut the Ground Lead and Pickup Roller Leads wires.
+I re-purposed them by connecting these harness wires to the Constant Voltage Unit, which is a heat-shrink blob whose input leads were cut from their original chassis connections (see Figure 5 again).

-The diagram below shows the tender wiring harness with my modifications.
+The diagram below shows the tender’s wiring harness with my modifications.

-Similarly, the red wire that is input to the PS3.0 on pin 1 of the 7-pin connector (which was originally connected to the locomotive Roller Pickup Leads) is disconnected from the plug bundle that connects the tender to the locomotive and is connected to the “A” output of the CONVRTR.
+Similarly, I disconnected the red wire that is input to the PS3.0 on pin 1 of the 7-pin connector (which originally connected to the locomotive Roller Pickup Leads) from the plug bundle that connects the tender to the locomotive, and I connected it to the “A” output of the CONVRTR.

 The “harness side” of the two cut wires originally going to the Pickup Roller Leads (red) and Ground Lead (black) on the locomotive, were connected to switched Battery + and Battery – (ground), respectively, to provide power to the locomotive’s Constant Power Unit.